AdobeDocs/commerce-admin.en/help/catalog/category-create.md

 1. If you want the category page to include the _`Filter by Attribute`_ section of layered navigation, set **[!UICONTROL Anchor]** to `Yes`.

-1. To change the _[!UICONTROL Available Product Listing Sort By]_ options, do the following:

-   - Deselect the **[!UICONTROL Use All]** checkbox.

-   - Select one or more of the available values to be available for customers to sort the list.
+1. For the **[!UICONTROL Available Product Listing Sort By]** options, select one or more of the available values to be available for customers to sort the list.

    By default, all available values are included.
+Deselect the **[!UICONTROL Use All]** checkbox to change the selections.
 For example, the values might include:

    - `Position`
    - `Product Name`
    - `Price`

 1. To set the default sort order for the category, choose the **[!UICONTROL Default Product Listing Sort By]** value.